Six Flags Magic Mountain

-Six Flags Magic Mountain, formerly known and colloquially referred to as simply Magic Mountain, is a 209 acre amusement park located in Valencia, California, 35 mi northwest of downtown Los Angeles.
+Six Flags Magic Mountain, formerly known and colloquially referred to as simply Magic Mountain, is a 209 acre amusement park located in unincorporated Los Angeles County, just outside Santa Clarita, California, United States, 35 mi northwest of downtown Los Angeles.
 It opened on May 29, 1971, as a development of the Newhall Land and Farming Company and Sea World Inc. In 1979, Six Flags purchased the park and added "Six Flags" to the park's name.

-With 19 roller coasters, Six Flags Magic Mountain holds the world record for most roller coasters in an amusement park.
+With 17 operating roller coasters, Six Flags Magic Mountain is tied for second for the most coasters at any park, behind Energylandia in Zator, Poland and tied with other parks like Cedar Point and Canada's Wonderland.
 It became the first amusement park to offer 20 roller coasters with the opening of Wonder Woman: Flight of Courage in 2022.
-It previously offered 20 roller coasters before the 2019 removal of Green Lantern: First Flight.
-It again offered 20 roller coasters before the 2025 removal of Superman: Escape from Krypton.
+The 2025 removal of Superman: Escape from Krypton would put an end to this record, and it would stop being tied for first place after the closure of Magic Flyer in January 2026.
 In 2024, the park had an estimated 3.31 million visitors, ranking it 16th in attendance in North America.